 How Audience segment works

-- You will arrive at the “Audience segments” page by default.
+- You'll arrive at the “Your data segments” page by default.

 How data segments are organized